barbosa46/Python-Crypto-Details/README.md

 ## Introduction

-This laboratory assignment uses Python version 2.7.18 or later running on Linux or Windows (wsl2).
+This laboratory assignment uses Python version 3 or later running on Linux or Windows (wsl2).
 The Python platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.

-MP - Start with Python 3 - "DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
-Please upgrade your Python as Python 2.7 won't be maintained after that date.
-A future version of pip will drop support for Python 2.7.
-More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support"

 The Python language includes a large set of libraries that provide lots of tools that are commonly-used for the implementation of security algorithms, mechanisms and protocols.
 So, by using those types of libraries we can easily implement a majority of things we can think in the cryptography world.